Single-search access to 1.8 billion items from your library and the world's library collections

 The Future of WorldCat Local

-In March 2014, OCLC will release WorldCat® Discovery Services, a new suite of cloud-based applications that brings the FirstSearch® and WorldCat® Local services together.
-The new suite will provide access to the central index for more than 18,000 FirstSearch libraries.
-There is no impact to your service in March, but you will be able to begin using WorldCat Discovery Services during a beta period that begins in April 2014.
+WorldCat® Discovery Services, is a new suite of cloud-based applications that brings the FirstSearch® and WorldCat® Local services together, so users and staff can discover more than 1.5 billion electronic, digital and physical resources in libraries around the world, through a single search of WorldCat and a central index that represents more than 2,000 e-content collections.
 WorldCat Discovery provides libraries with the ability to add several individual fee-based options to their service.
-WorldCat Local subscribers have access to all these options as part of their current subscription.
+WorldCat Local subscribers have access to all these options as part of their current subscription, and are invited to participate in a WorldCat Local community beta phase happening now.

 - 1.4+ billion articles with one-click access to full text